recorder integration is responsible for storing details in a database, which then are handled by the

 entities list just include the

 sensor domain and exclude the sensor entities you are not interested in.

-# Example configuration.yaml entry with include and exclude history: include: domains: - sensor - switch - media_player exclude: entities: - sensor.last_boot - sensor.date
+# Example configuration.yaml entry with include and exclude recorder: include: domains: - sensor - switch - media_player exclude: entities: - sensor.last_boot - sensor.date

-If you only want to hide events from e.g. your history, take a look at the
+If you only want to hide events from your history, take a look at the

-history component.
-Same goes for logbook.
-But if you have privacy concerns about certain events or neither want them in history or logbook, you should use the
+history integration.
+The same goes for the logbook.
+But if you have privacy concerns about certain events or want them in neither the history or logbook, you should use the

 include options of the